TypicalHog/randevu/README.md

 **(New feature of version 2.0)**
-- RDVT - one of an infinite number of random moments in a day (0-24h UTC) when an object has its reminders for that day, allows for infinite precission
+- RDVT - one of an infinite number of random moments in a day (0-24h UTC) when an object has its reminders for that day, allows for infinite precision
 - RANK - RDVT rank, ranked 0 (most significant) to infinity - RDVT0, RDVT1...

 ## RDV CALCULATION